 2. Major Charles Beck Memorial Perennial Garden

 Major Charles Beck oversaw the gardens from 1875 to 1906, and was the gardener/landscaper who oversaw the development of the gardens into a major tourist attraction.
 This is the first garden that was developed in the Grotto restoration and was established by the 2013 OSU Montgomery County Master Gardener Intern Class.
+This garden was designed to be seen from the buildings across the road.
 When prepping the area for planting an original brick walkway was uncovered.
 This walkway was built by the Civil War residents (veterans) during the late 1800’s.

 3. Dr. Clarke McDermont Perennial Bed

 The Dr. Clarke McDermont Perennial bed is named in honor of the first surgeon of the Dayton National Soldier’s Home.
 He served continuously at the Central Home from 1867 until August 1874; with the exception of fourteen months spent as Surgeon at the Southern Home at Hampton, VA.
-Dr. Clarke was born in Ireland in 1823, received his medical and surgical education in the USA and was one of the first to enlist when President Lincoln called for troops at the outbreak of the War of the Rebellion.
-He left behind a wife, a child and his practice to follow his regiment to Washington and was present for the first Battle of Bull Run.
 When General Cox was elected governor of Ohio, he appointed Dr. McDermont surgeon-general of the state, an office that ended at the conclusion of the war.
 He died in 1881 and is buried at Woodland Cemetery in Dayton, OH.

 4. Joseph Guy LaPointe, Jr. Purple Heart Garden